-The DCS-5605/5635 is configured without any passwords by default.
-This allows anyone to access and configure the DCS-5605/5635 as long as the IP address is known.
+Click on the Maintenance tab to access 3 utility screens for controlling and administering the DCS-5230.
+The default screen for Maintenance is Device Management.
+Admin The DCS-5230 is configured without any passwords by default.
+This allows anyone to access and configure the DCS-5230 as long as the IP address is known.
 Therefore, for security it is best to specify a password to restrict others from accessing your camera.
 Type a password in the Admin Password field to enable protection, and then confirm the password in the Retype Password field.
 This password is used to identify the administrator.
 You can add accounts with User name and User Password for other users in the Add user section.
 A maximum of 20 user accounts can be added.